alexwohlbruck/google-photos-wallpaper/readme.md

 ```

-Create and activate a python virtual environment
+Create and activate a python virtual environment.
 ```sh
 python3 -m venv env
 source env/Scripts/activate
 ```

-Install packages using pip
+Install packages using pip.
 ```sh
 pip install -r requirements.txt
 ```

-Run the python app
+Run the python app.
 ```sh
 py main.py
 ```

 ### Build and distribute

-Build the executable using pyupdater
+Build the executable using pyupdater.
 ```sh
 pyupdater build win.spec --app-version=X.X.X
 ```
-Pass the flag `--pyinstaller-log-info` to see pyinstaller build logs
+Pass the flag `--pyinstaller-log-info` to see pyinstaller build logs.

-The app will be built to `/pyu-data/new/gpwallpaper-win-X.X.X.zip`
+The app will be built to `/pyu-data/new/gpwallpaper-win-X.X.X.zip`.

 ## FAQ